chimaera66/DNA-autosomal-superkit-creator/README.md

 ## How to use create_superkit.py:
 This script will combine kits from compatible versions described above to a superkit

-1. Put your raw autosomal DNA files into the ./input/ folder and make sure they are unpacked (in .txt or .csv format)
+1. Put your raw autosomal DNA files into the `./input/` folder and make sure they are unpacked (in `.txt` or `.csv` format)

-2. Open create_superkit.py with a text editor and change your prefered options under "Customizations" Currently, the only things you can change are the following:
+2. Open `create_superkit.py` with a text editor and change your prefered options under `Customizations` Currently, the only things you can change are the following:

     * Output format